Couple sitting on a couch together.

 7. Research First-Time Home Buyer Programs

-If you are a first-time home buyer saving for homeownership, then you should take some time to explore the common first-time home buyer programs.
+If you’re saving up for your first home, take some time to explore the common first-time home buyer programs.

-These programs are designed to help you achieve your goal of buying a home by helping out with a down payment or offering a low down payment option.
-A few to consider include government-sponsored lenders Fannie Mae and Freddie Mac’s down payment assistance programs, VA loans and grants, USDA loans and FHA loans.
+These programs are designed to help you achieve your goal of buying a home by assisting with a down payment or offering a low down payment option.
+A few to consider include government-sponsored lenders Fannie Mae and Freddie Mac’s down payment assistance programs, Department of Veterans Affairs (VA) loans and grants, U.S. Department of Agriculture (USDA) loans and Federal Housing Administration (FHA) loans.

-You might be surprised by the amount of help that is available to you.
-Depending on your personal finance situation, you might be able to cut your required down payment amount by thousands of dollars.
+You might be surprised by how much help is available.
+Depending on your personal finance situation, you might be able to cut your required amount by thousands of dollars with down payment assistance.

 Here’s what other people are asking regarding saving for a house down payment.